German-American Bank Building • American National Bank

 Photo Courtesy of the Aurora Historical Society (Marker Number 16.)

 Location.
-41° 45.422′ N, 88° 18.792′ W. Marker is in Aurora, Illinois, in Cook County.
-Marker is at the intersection of Broadway (Illinois Route 25) and Galena Boulevard, on the right when traveling south on Broadway.
+41° 45.422′ N, 88° 18.792′ W. Marker is in Aurora, Illinois, in Kane County.
+Marker is at the intersection of South Broadway (Illinois Route 25) and Galena Boulevard, on the right when traveling south on South Broadway.
 Touch for map.
-Marker is at or near this postal address: 1 South Broadway, Chicago IL 60605, United States of America.
+Marker is at or near this postal address: 1 South Broadway, Aurora IL 60505, United States of America.
+Touch for directions.

 Also see . . .